El Hondo

 About El Hondo

-El Hondo Natural Park protects one of the most important wetland areas in southeastern Spain, consisting of two large reservoirs and surrounding marshland fed by the Segura River's irrigation return flows in the Vega Baja del Segura region of Alicante province.
-The park encompasses approximately 2,495 hectares of open water, reed beds, salt marsh, and surrounding dryland habitats that together support one of the highest concentrations of waterbirds in the western Mediterranean.
-Despite its artificial origin as an irrigation storage system, El Hondo has developed into a wetland of international significance for breeding and wintering birds.
+El Hondo Natural Park protects one of the most important wetland areas in southeastern Spain, consisting of two large reservoirs (Levante and Poniente) and surrounding marshland fed by the Segura River irrigation return flows in the Vega Baja del Segura region of Alicante province.
+The park encompasses approximately 2,387 hectares of open water, reed beds, salt marsh, and surrounding dryland habitats that together support one of the highest concentrations of waterbirds in the western Mediterranean.
+[1] Despite its artificial origin as an irrigation storage system, El Hondo has developed into a wetland of international significance designated under the Ramsar Convention.

 Wildlife Ecosystems

-The park supports one of Spain's largest breeding populations of marbled teal, a globally threatened duck species, alongside white-headed duck, red-crested pochard, and other rare waterfowl that find optimal habitat in the shallow marshy lagoons.
-The reed beds host the largest purple heron colony in the Valencian Community, with little bittern, marsh harrier, and bearded reedling also breeding in the extensive Phragmites stands.
-Winter brings thousands of waterfowl including flamingos, shoveler, and pochard, while passage periods add herons, waders, and raptors including osprey and booted eagle.
+The park supports one of Spain largest breeding populations of marbled teal (Marmaronetta angustirostris, globally threatened) alongside white-headed duck (Oxyura leucocephala), the two flagship species for which El Hondo holds two of the world largest populations.
+[1] The reed beds host the largest purple heron colony in the Valencian Community, with little bittern, marsh harrier, and bearded reedling also breeding in the extensive Phragmites stands.
+Winter brings thousands of waterfowl including flamingos, shoveler, and pochard, while passage periods add herons, waders, and raptors including osprey.

 Flora Ecosystems